Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Minimum halo mass for annihilation

 One of the most important sources of theoretical uncertainties when deriving constraints from DM annihilation, is the minimum halo mass contributing to the signal.
 In this work, we have fixed this to $M_{\rm min}=10^{-6}\,\,M_\odot$, following most other analyses in the literature (e.g. \cite{1506.01030}).
 Fig. \ref{fig:mmin_plot} shows, however, that the choice of $M_{\rm min}$ can have a significant impact on the $\sigv$ constraints, and on their interpretation.

 The left panel shows the 95\%-level constraints on $\sigv$ obtained assuming different values for $M_{\rm min}$, in the range $[10^{-6}\,M_\odot,10^6\,M_\odot]$.
 The constraints may vary by up to one order of magnitude depending on this choice.
 The value of $M_{\rm min}$ also affects the redshift evolution of the signal, and thus can affect the interpretation of tomographic measurements.
 The right panel shows the redshift evolution parameter $\Delta\beta_{\rm ann}$, defined in Eq. \ref{eq:delta_beta}, as a function of minimum halo mass.
 Depending on the model of substructure used, $\Delta\beta$ may take values spanning the range $-2.8\lesssim\Delta\beta\lesssim-1.5$.
+It is worth noting that, although these results do quantify the uncertainty due to the exact minimum halo mass adopted in the analysis, our study here is not entirely self-consistent, since the boost factor parametrisation adopted (see Appendix \ref{app:halo.ann}) were determined for a specific minimum subhalo mass.